Board Policies

 General Guidelines

-The following nutritional guidelines for food available on school campuses will be adhered to:
+The following nutritional guidelines for food available on school campuses shall be adhered to:

 - Meals served through the National School Lunch and School Breakfast Program will be appealing and meet, at a minimum, nutrition requirements established by state and federal law;